psychemedia/island-tales-book-one/11-elder-puckaster.md

 "Gracious me!" said John Kann.
 "You are not going to build here!
 Are you not afraid of Puck's little star?
 By St. Radegund you are making a fool of me!" `[St. Radegund appears to have been the patroness saint of Whitewell.
 There was anciently a chapel dedicated to her there.]`

-"I'm not making a fool of you at all," said he; "but, the fact is, now that I am going to be married, I must get a house of my own to live in; besides, this would be a nice healthy place for the children when they come."
+"I'm not making a fool of you at all," said he, "but, the fact is, now that I am going to be married, I must get a house of my own to live in; besides, this would be a nice healthy place for the children when they come."

 "But ain't you afraid of Puck?"